About Jeff Koons

 How where the Balloon Dogs created?

 The Balloon Dog by Jeff Koons is about the celebration for different purposes and times; A simple artwork which in its elegance would evoke a cheery scream from children if showcased at a children’s party.
-The Balloon Dog sculpture is made from very simple materials – stainless steel and covered in different colors: blue, magenta, orange, red and yellow.
-There was nothing left out of the creation even though it stands ten feet and weighs a ton.
+The Balloon Dog sculpture is made from elementary materials – stainless steel and covered in different colors: blue, magenta, orange, red and yellow.
+There was nothing left out of the creation, even though it stands ten feet and weighs a ton.
 The artwork looks like a balloon twisted to shape to form a dog.

 The Balloon Dog (Orange) has a stunning color on a giant swollen body that has a reflective surface.
 This sculpture depicts weightlessness despite its colossal size and heavyweight of one ton.
 The balloon form was made while paying the utmost attention to precise details.
-There is a knot that serves as the nose, the twists, and crimps that show the limbs are well placed and the dog’s tail which is erect and yet looks like rubber.
+There is a knot that serves as the nose, the twists and crimps that show the limbs are well placed and the dog’s tail erect and yet looks like rubber.
 The artist is known for making use of exact standards in his work, and the Balloon Dog (Orange) is not an exception.

 Video: Jeff Koons about the Balloon Dogs